Watch the Cancer.Net Video: Finishing Treatment: What Comes Next, with Lidia Schapira, MD , adapted from this content.

 Q: What are some immediate medical concerns of patients once they've finished active treatment?

 A: Typically, there is a surge in anxiety and worry over the possibility that the cancer will return once active treatment is completed.
 Often, people feel they are not doing enough to actively fight the cancer.
-Another common problem is that some physical and psychologic changes don't disappear with the last treatment and seem to last for months or years after treatment ends.
+Another common problem is that some physical and psychological changes don't disappear with the last treatment and seem to last for months or years after treatment ends.
 A few examples of such symptoms are fatigue, lack of stamina, difficulty focusing, changes in skin texture, or neuropathic (nerve) changes in fingers and toes.
-Finally, people often want to know what signs to look for to detect a cancer recurrence (return) as early as possible and recognize the long-term side effects of treatment .
+People often want to know what signs to look for to detect a cancer recurrence (return) as early as possible and to recognize the long-term side effects of treatment .
 For example, a person who received a medication that may affect his or her bone density needs to know how his or her bones will be monitored and what treatments are available.

 Q: What are some ways of coping with these concerns?

 A: We know that worrying alone feels awful and makes the sense of distress experienced by many patients and survivors worse.
 Being able to understand one's fears and to talk about them is a good starting point for effective coping.
 Ultimately, a patient's inner strength and resilience allows him or her to endure this experience, sort through available options, and define a path or journey through the difficulties that lie ahead.
 Effective coping requires the ability to understand the situation, think through alternatives, ask for and experience the support of others, and feel comfortable with the chosen course of action or treatment.

 Q: What about the effect of cancer on a person’s family, friends, and caregivers?